Information for Prospective Graduate Students

 Applications are reviewed holistically.
 That means there is no strict algorithm for admissions or cut-off scores—each applicant is judged as an individual based on myriad factors.
 Here are a few (non-exhaustive) things that I weigh:

-What research interests would fit best with your lab for Fall 2023 admissions
+What research interests would fit best with your lab for Fall 2025 admissions?

-• Stress and adversity throughout the lifespan (in relation to depression/ related constructs)
+- Stress and adversity throughout the lifespan (in relation to depression/ related constructs), including stress generation

 That said, what I really look for is people with crystalized interests—who have already begun to develop probing questions into their focus area, and who seem genuine and informed in their interests.
 If you’ve read my research and are genuinely excited about the kind of work we do, please don’t hold back in applying to the lab, even if you don’t fit squarely in one of these categories.